 What changes should I make in terms of diet and exercise?

 First, talk with your doctor.
 They will connect you with the National Diabetes Prevention Program or other help.
 You’ll learn which foods to eat and which foods to avoid.
 It’s also very important to be more active – try fun things like taking dance lessons or going on a walk.

 If you are overweight and have prediabetes, losing a small amount of weight (10-15 pounds for a 200-pound person) can help.
 It’s also important to get more exercise (30 minutes, 5 days a week).
 A trained coach at the National Diabetes Prevention Program lifestyle change program can help you make those changes – and make them stick.

 Your doctor will help you make a plan and may refer you to a National Diabetes Prevention Program lifestyle change program for coaching on how to make healthy changes.

 Not sure what reversing prediabetes might look like for you?
 Hear from people in the program about what worked for them.

 FIND A NATIONAL

 PROGRAM NEAR YOU

 With early diagnosis, prediabetes can often be reversed.
-By joining a National Diabetes Prevention Program (NDPP), you’ll learn how to make simple changes to help reverse prediabetes and prevent type 2 diabetes.
+By joining a National Diabetes Prevention Program (National DPP) lifestyle change program, you’ll learn how to make simple changes to help reverse prediabetes and prevent type 2 diabetes.
 Find an online or in-person program below.